-Classification Prerequisites Official Transcripts Entrance Exam 1 First Time in College (Freshmen) Graduation from an accredited high school on the Recommended or higher graduation plan, homeschooled, or received GED.
+First Time in College (Freshmen) Graduation from an accredited high school on the Recommended or higher graduation plan, homeschooled, or received GED.
 Yes: Showing rank in class through at least junior year, if applicable.
 Automatic Admission Applicants who graduated in the top 10 percent of their high school class shall be admitted automatically to the university.
 Transfer Freshman (fewer than 30 college hours) Graduation from an accredited high school on the Recommended or higher graduation plan, homeschooled, or received GED, with minimum college GPA of 2.5 (4.0 system) and must be eligible to return to institutions attended.
 Yes: Transcript from high school and each college or university attended.
-Regular Admission Applicants shall be guaranteed admission if they rank in the next 15 percent and have a minimum 950 SAT may be admitted only by individual review.
+Regular Admission Applicants shall be guaranteed admission if they rank in the next 15 percent and have a minimum 950 SAT or 20 ACT, or rank in the 2nd quarter and have a minimum 1050 SAT or 23 ACT, o rank in the 3rd quarter and have a minimum 1180 SAT or 26 ACT.
+Individual Review Applicants who do not meet the above requirements or who rank in the fourth quarter may be admitted only by individual review.
 Transfer Student (30 to 44 college hours) Minimum 2.25 GPA (4.0 system) and must be eligible to return to institutions attended.
 Yes: From each college or university attended.
 No. Transfer Student (more than 44 college hours) Minimum 2.0 GPA (4.0 system) and must be eligible to return to institutions attended.
 Yes: From each college or university attended.
 No. Visiting (Transient) Academic good standing at last college or university attended.
 Yes: From each college or university attended.
 No.

-1 UNT Dallas applicants should take entrance exams at least five months before admission deadline.
+UNT Dallas applicants should take entrance exams at least five months before admission deadline.
 See high school counselors for more information or write: The College Board ATP, P.O.
 Box 592, Princeton, NJ 08540; or ACT, P.O.
 Box 168, Iowa City, IA 52243-0168.
 UNT Dallas SAT School Code: 5999; UNT Dallas ACT School Code: 6366